raymondxu/devfest-webdev-track/DevFest Web Development Track.md

 [`http://placekitten.com/g/200/150`](http://placekitten.com/g/200/150) | ![http://placekitten.com/g/200/150](http://placekitten.com/g/200/150)
 [`http://placekitten.com/g/300/250`](http://placekitten.com/g/300/250) | ![http://placekitten.com/g/200/300](http://placekitten.com/g/300/250)

-The advantage in using a REST API here is that we don't need to remember the URL of the image we want, just the qualities (grayscale, 500x500).
+The advantage in using a REST API here is that we don't need to remember the URL of the image we want, just the quality (500x500).
 Then, using the *documentation* provided at [placekitten.com](http://placekitten.com), we can derive the URL necessary to find the image we want.

 > Many web designers use placeholder image APIs like [placekitten.com](http://placekitten.com) or [placehold.it](http://placehold.it) in their designs, as they speed up prototyping.